Pacific provides students and alumni three vehicles to assist in your career development:

 Understanding all elements of the job search process

 Learning to write strong, tailored resumes and cover letters

 Graduate school planning and writing personal statements

-- The Alumni Association Mentor Network, located on-line and through TigerJobs - an excellent resource to be match one-on-one with one of our professional alumni working your your field of interest.
-Go to www.pacificalumni.org/mentor to get signed up!
+- The Alumni Association Mentor Network, located online through TigerJobs, select the "Student Alumni Connection" tab - an excellent resource to be matched one-on-one with Pacific alumni working in your field of interest!

 - The Coop Office (209-946-3905) is located on the first floor of the John T. Chambers Technology Center.
 Besides facilitating the Cooperative Education Program for the School of Engineering and Computer Science students, this office also helps connect students and industry for fulltime permanent jobs.